AbuZar-Ansarii/Fastapi-Chatbot/README.md

-* Make .env fiele and add your API key in this file *
+*Make .env fiele and add your API key in this file*
-* example
+  example:

   GEMINI_API_KEY = "YOUR API KEY "